openstack/openstack-ansible/doc/source/admin/maintenance-tasks/galera.rst

     cert_index:

-All the nodes have failed if ``mysqld`` is not running on any of the nodes and all of the nodes contain a ``seqno`` value of -1.
+All the nodes have failed if ``mariadbd`` is not running on any of the nodes and all of the nodes contain a ``seqno`` value of -1.

 If any single node has a positive ``seqno`` value, then that node can be